Setting up a New Group on the Hub

 If your group is already on Mattermost (but not on the Hub), it is very important that you let DDAT crew know, so that we link the Hub to your existing team.
 Contact DDAT Tell DDAT what your team is called, and which channels you want people to be joined to automatically.

 You must give xrukadmin (the Hub’s login) admin access to your team, so the Hub can add people to it.
 You can only do this using a web browser or the PC app to connect to Mattermost; the phone apps do not have all the menu options.

 - Go to your team.

-- Then go to each channel, and join xrukadmin to it.
+- Then go to each channel, to join 'xrukadmin' to each one.

 You also need to join xrukadmin to any channels you want your members to be joined to automatically by the Hub.
 If you do not do this, the Hub cannot join people to your team and channels.

 When the admins actually create your Hub Group on the new services, you will receive an email telling you this has happened.
 The next time you log in to the hub, your accounts on the new services will be set up for you automatically, so you can start using them.

 It is recommended that you use the same team as your parent (for local groups this will normally be the regional team).
 This is so your group can easily interact with other groups in the region.

 Teams on Mattermost take significant resources on the server.
 You should only ask for a new team if your group is large, and will have many subgroups, each with their own channels.